 Date of Death: 24 August 1945 – Died [PoW]

 Grave / Panel Ref.: 6.
 D. 70.

-Bertie was born in the September quarter 1906 at Cranwell, Lincolnshire, the son of Henry (Scaffolder) and Jane (née Marriott) Marriott.
+Bertie was born on 13 July 1906 at Cranwell, Lincolnshire, the son of Henry (Scaffolder) and Jane (née Marriott) Marriott.
 The 1911 Census (RG 14/19618) shows Bertie living at Knipton Houses, Ruskington, the home of his widowed grandmother, Martha (née Woods) Marriott, with his mother, Jane (Martha’s daughter), and his older brother, George.
-A year later a younger brother, Reuben Woods (see below), was born
+A year later a younger brother, Reuben Woods (see below), was born.

 N.B.
 Bertie’s father, Private 27095 Henry MARRIOTT, enlisted in the 6th Battalion, Lincolnshire Regiment, aged 39 years 210 days.
 He served in France with the BEF from 14 – 24 October 1916, when he was wounded.

 N.B.
-Reuben’s younger brother, Trooper 7881873 Fallier Woods MARRIOTT, served with the 2nd Royal Tank Regiment in North Africa.
+Bertie’s younger brother, Trooper 7881873 Reuben Fallier Woods MARRIOTT, served with the 2nd Royal Tank Regiment in North Africa.
 He was killed in action on 24 November 1941.
 He has no known grave and is commemorated on Panel 23, Alamein Memorial.

 Without Bertie’s Service Papers it is not possible to say when he enlisted in the 1/5th Battalion.
 He moved with the Battalion when it was deployed en-route to India for the defence of Singapore.